-In this lesson, students begin exploring the demand side of their design challenge, meeting the watering requirements of their plants.
+In this lesson, students will begin exploring the demand side of their design challenge and how to meet the watering requirements of their plants.
 They will begin to determine the monthly watering needs of their landscape project area by accounting for watering needs using the type of plant, the number of plants, and the coverage area of the plants as a percentage of land use.